 By Gary Clyde Hufbauer

-*About the author: Gary Clyde Hufbauer is a Non-Resident Senior Fellow at the Peterson Institute of International Economics.
+About the author: Gary Clyde Hufbauer is Senior Fellow at the Peterson Institute for International Economics.

 Source: This article was published by East Asia Forum